A Survey on the Application of Large Language Models in Scenario-Based Testing of Automated Driving Systems: LLM applications by phase

 \subsubsection{Data Enrichment Through Hazard Analysis}

-Hazard Analysis and Risk Assessment (HARA) and Systems Theoretic Process Analysis (STPA) are originally developed for functional safety and system-level hazard analysis, respectively.
+HARA and STPA are originally developed for functional safety and system-level hazard analysis, respectively.
 These methods are also commonly applied within the scenario-based approach described in ISO 21448 (cf.~\cite{khatun2020scenario,khatun2025conceptual,zhang2022finding}) to systematically identify hazardous scenarios, gain insights into potential hazards (cf.~\cite{kramer2020identification,xing2021hazard,abdulkhaleq2018missing}) and guide the generation of high-risk scenario seeds (cf.~\cite{sun2025cascaded,zhang2024odd,khastgir2021systems}).

 \textbf{HARA} automation using LLMs has been explored to improve the efficiency and accuracy of safety analysis in ADSs.
-At Qualcomm~\cite{Abbaspour.2024}, LLMs enable the identification of 20\% more hazardous scenarios in an Autonomous Emergency Braking (AEB) case study compared to manual methods.
-Volvo Cars researchers investigate LLMs to generate scenarios and malfunctions from functional descriptions using a general framework, without relying on standardized databases~\cite{Nouri.2024}, thereby demonstrating their potential for domain-independent safety analysis.
+At Qualcomm~\cite{Abbaspour.2024}, LLMs demonstrate enhanced hazard identification capabilities, detecting 20\% more hazards than conventional manual methods in an AEB case study.
+The relevance of hazards was ensured through an ISO 26262–aligned~\cite{ISO26262_2018} traceable chain verified by engineers, while the objective was comprehensive coverage rather than a fixed number, avoiding omission of high-ASIL risks.
+Volvo Cars researchers investigate LLMs to generate scenarios and malfunctions from functional descriptions using a general framework, without relying on standardized databases~\cite{Nouri.2024}, thereby demonstrating their potential for domain-independent safety analysis.~Validation is primarily via expert review; quantitative accuracy against manual baselines is not reported.
 A follow-up study~\cite{Nouri.2024b} applies LLMs to generate safety requirements and detect inconsistencies, which enhances efficiency in safety engineering while highlighting the need for expert validation to ensure accuracy.